 Then, you need to fund your account.
 Select your broker's funding method that is most convenient for you.
 Most brokers accept a broad range of payment options, including electronic bank transfers that will show immediately in your trading account.
 Once the account is funded, you have the choice of using instantaneous market orders or setting limit orders to buy Boeing stock.
 You can also start investing in stocks and other assets provided by your chosen broker.

 Buy Boeing Shares With a Direct Stock Purchase Plan (DSPP)

 A Direct Stock Purchase Plan or DSPP is another way to buy Boeing shares through a transfer agent.
 The main advantage is that you will no longer incur a fee per transaction.
 You only need to put up the required initial investment amount and pay the setup fees.
 Then, you need to decide on the amount that will go directly to the purchase of Boeing shares.

 However, if you take this route, you should know that you have to open a separate account for every company you want to add to your portfolio.
 This also means that you have less control over the initial investment, while setup fees can add up significantly.

 Boeing offers something similar to a DSPP, and that's a Dividend Reinvestment Plan (DRIP).
 DRIP allows investors to reinvest their dividend into additional shares.
 Still, you need to make your initial purchase through a broker.

 Frequently Asked Questions

-The entire world expects somewhat a recovery from the pandemic this year, despite the virus hardly contained.
+The entire world expects somewhat of a recovery from the pandemic this year, despite the virus hardly being contained.
 An investment in Boeing now could be an opportunity to capture the company's stock price at a relatively lower price.

 Boeing is listed on the New York Stock Exchange (NYSE) under the symbol BA.